Technique Generators

 HMI:

-The HMI have an extensive mode editor with animations of the programmed technique.
-The receiver data are presented in a waterfall display.
-In addition there is an oscilloscope showing detector signal, frequency signal and transmitted signal and PRI waterfall.
+The HMI has an extensive mode editor with animations of the programmed technique.
+The receiver data is presented in a waterfall display.
+In addition there is an oscilloscope showing detector signal, frequency signal and transmitted signal, and a PRI waterfall.